Upsurge in co-living spaces in Berlin

 Berlin is a young urban center.
 In 2019, 55% of its population was younger than 45.
 It has an insatiable demand for housing that appeals to young people and co-living is exactly what the city needs.

 Great housing options, shared community centres and facilities, and a commitment to providing more than just another rental apartment, but something bigger, better and more socially conscious.
 In this respect Berlin and co-living have always been on the same page.
 Berlin is a city with a history of embracing cohousing- a concept that many in the city have embraced and lived for the past 40 years.
 And while the future of co-living in Berlin looks a little different from this traditional approach to communal living, there is great acceptance in the city for new approaches to housing and living.

-As an international city, Berlin has over 700,000 expats out of a population of around 3.77 million, and over 40,000 new residents moving to the city a year, there is demand for flexible housing options that co-living offers.
-New arrivals and expats don’t want to be tied down to long and complex rental contracts which can be the norm in Berlin, co-living offers a more attractive option to renting in the short and mid term in the city.
+As an international city, Berlin has over 700,000 expats out of a population of around 3.77 million, and with over 40,000 new residents moving to the city each year, there is demand for flexible housing options that co-living offers.
+New arrivals and expats don’t want to be tied down to long and complex rental contracts which can be the norm in Berlin.
+Co-living is a significantly more attractive and more practical alternative to short- to mid-term renting in the city.

-Vonder currently has private apartments, ranging from studios to three bed rooms, in its co-living complexes in some great Berlin neighbourhoods- in Charlottenburg, Mitte/Kreuzberg, Mitte/Schoenberg, and now on the River Spree too.
+Vonder currently has a range of warm, lovely, fully furnished private apartments, from studios to three bedrooms, in its co-living complexes in some fantastic Berlin neighbourhoods: in Charlottenburg, Mitte/Kreuzberg, Mitte/Schoenberg, and now on the River Spree too.